-IntelliHealth Ontario, for costs associated with outpatient lung biopsy for people diagnosed with a lung neoplasm.231 We sourced physician fees associated with tissue testing from the Ontario Health Insurance Plan (OHIP) Schedule of Benefits.232 We sourced the cost of sample collection for liquid biopsy testing from Ezeife et al,174 which used a circulating-tumour DNA peripheral blood test.
+IntelliHealth Ontario, for costs associated with outpatient lung biopsy for people diagnosed with a lung neoplasm.230 We sourced physician fees associated with tissue testing from the Ontario Health Insurance Plan (OHIP) Schedule of Benefits.231 We sourced the cost of sample collection for liquid biopsy testing from Ezeife et al,174 which used a circulating-tumour DNA peripheral blood test.
 We sourced the cost of sample transportation from the 2020 Ontario Health health technology assessment of liquid biopsy testing to detect EGFR T790M mutations.184 Transportation costs were applied to both tissue and liquid biopsy testing, and we assumed that most samples would be transported from sites that conducted sample collection to laboratories for sequencing.

-We sourced sequencing costs for tissue testing from Perdrizet et al,233 a Canadian study that sourced the cost of tissue testing from an Ontario hospital.
+We sourced sequencing costs for tissue testing from Perdrizet et al,232 a Canadian study that sourced the cost of tissue testing from an Ontario hospital.
 Costs included direct laboratory costs (i.e., reagents, labour) and fixed overhead costs.
 We conducted scenario analyses with alternative sequencing costs for tissue testing.
 We sourced liquid biopsy sequencing costs from the manufacturers of commercial tests available in Ontario, arriving at an average cost of \$5,393.47 (Guardant, email communication, September 14, 2023; Roche, email communication, November 23, 2023).
-We considered alternative liquid biopsy sequencing costs in a scenario analysis that included the cost of an in-house liquid biopsy test sourced from Ezeife et al.174
+We considered alternative liquid biopsy sequencing costs in a scenario analysis that included the cost of an in-house liquid biopsy test sourced from Ezeife et al.174 In the combined testing strategy, we assumed that both liquid biopsy and tissue testing costs would be incurred even if 1 test provided positive results.

-As in the 2020 Ontario Health health technology assessment of liquid biopsy testing to detect EGFR T790M mutations,184 we sourced the costs of initial consultation and results consultation from the OHIP Schedule of Benefits.232 These costs were applied when people received either liquid biopsy or tissue testing.
+As in the 2020 Ontario Health health technology assessment of liquid biopsy testing to detect EGFR T790M mutations,184 we sourced the costs of initial consultation and results consultation from the OHIP Schedule of Benefits.231 These costs were applied when people received either liquid biopsy or tissue testing.
 We also used methods similar to those used in the 2020 Ontario Health health technology assessment184 to estimate the cost of adverse events associated with tissue testing.
-We sourced the cost of chest x-ray for people with a severe pneumothorax who undergo chest drainage from the OCCI231 and the OHIP Schedule of Benefits.232
+We sourced the cost of chest x-ray for people with a severe pneumothorax who undergo chest drainage from the OCCI230 and the OHIP Schedule of Benefits.231